avirup247/avirup247/README.md

 - 👋 Hi, I’m @avirup247
 - 👀 I’m interested in ...c++,java,javascript,php,android development and web development
-- 🌱 I’m currently learning ...btech in computer science
+- 🌱 I’m currently learning ...btech in mechanical Engineering
-- 💞️ I’m looking to collaborate on ... android app projects
+- 💞️ I’m looking to collaborate on ... android app projects and Unity games
 - 📫 How to reach me ...avirupchakra@gmail.com

 <!---